sous-chefs/ark/README.md

        action :install_with_make
      end

-You can also pass multiple actions to ark and supply the file extension in case the file extension can not be determined by the URL:
+You can also supply the file extension in case the file extension can not be determined by the URL:

      ark "test_autogen" do
        url 'https://github.com/zeromq/libzmq/tarball/master'
        extension "tar.gz"
-       action [ :configure, :install_with_make ]
+       action :install_with_make
      end

 License and Author